Shape Color Category Frequency2 Frequency1

 In addition, there are various functions to extract the activations

 for each learning event.
-The function getActivations
+The function getActivations is a

 wrapper that captures most common calculations, but other, more